Did you know?

 Getting to Paris airport by taxi

-A taxi drive from the city center to Charles de Gaulle Airport lasts for half an hour and costs 50€-55€.
-Keep in mind that there is an extra charge (15%) from 5 pm to 10 am, on Sundays, and public holidays.
+A taxi ride from the city center to Charles de Gaulle Airport lasts for half an hour and costs 50€-55€.
+Keep in mind that there is an extra charge (15%) from 5 pm to 10 am, on Sunday and on public holidays.

 Getting to Paris airport by RER train